SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Most code should use the ``objc`` attribute instead, to expose only the declarations that are needed.
     This attribute is a convenience for
-    libraries such as the XCTest framework
-    that make heavy use of
+    libraries that make heavy use of
     the introspection facilities of the Objective-C runtime.
-    There is a cost in binary size and in performance incurred by making declarations
-    available to use in the Objective-C code, which means you usually want
-    to limit which declarations are made available.
+    Applying the ``objc`` attribute when it isn't needed can increase your binary size and adversely effect performance.

 ``testable``
     Apply this attribute to ``import`` declarations